 |Focal Length||6.3 – 14.9 mm (35mm equivalent: 38 – 90mm)|

 |Zoom||Optical 2.4x.
 Digital approx. 4x (with Safety Zoom*)**.
 Combined approx. 10x* Depending on the image size selected|

-** Digital zoom available for still image and standard movie modes only.
+** Digital zoom is available for still images and standard movie modes only.
 Optical zoom may not be available during movie recording

 |Maximum f/number||f/3.2 – f/5.4|

 |Construction||4 elements in 4 groups (3 aspherical elements)|

 |AF System / Points||AiAF (Face Detection / 9-point), 1-point AF (fixed centre)|